Apple's iPhone 15 uses USB-C thanks to the EU, whatever Apple might say

 The impact of iPhones switching to USB-C will differ widely for people.
 First and foremost, if you’re not buying an iPhone 15, then the change probably won’t mean anything to you right now.
 Down the line, there could be an impact if you decide to upgrade to a USB-C-equipped iPhone, so you’ll have time to prepare for that switch.

-For those who plan on upgrading to an iPhone 15, there are a few things to consider, most of which fall under one main umbrella: do you have a Lightning accessory you use regularly?
+For those who plan on upgrading to an iPhone 15, there are a few things to consider, most of which fall under one main umbrella: Do you have a Lightning accessory you use regularly?
 For example, do you plug your iPhone in to charge every night with a Lightning cable?
 Do you have a Lightning cable to connect your iPhone to your car?
 The more Lightning accessories you use, the more the USB-C switch will impact you.

 That said, Apple is taking small steps to mitigate issues from the change, such as including a USB-C to USB-C cable in the box.
 However, if you want an adapter to make use of existing Lightning accessories, it’ll run you $39.
 Plus, if you have other Apple products that use USB-C, you can use accessories across all of them now.

 Ultimately, you’ll inevitably need to upgrade or replace some accessories to work with the new USB-C port on the iPhone 15 and future devices.
-When that time comes, you’ll need to contend with Apple’s Made For iPhone (MFi) program and find certified cables and accessories to ensure optimal performance, likely at a premium price.Beyond iPhone users, the USB-C change will have impacts on Android users, too.
-Although, I expect these will be mostly positive.
+When that time comes, you’ll need to contend with Apple’s Made For iPhone (MFi) program and find certified cables and accessories to ensure optimal performance, likely at a premium price.Beyond iPhone users, the USB-C change will have impacts on Android users, too, although I expect these will be mostly positive.
 First and more obvious, the change means eventually, you won’t have to worry about finding a charger when you’re hanging out with iPhone friends.

 Charging compatibility woes aside, the other big change I expect will be an increase in available USB-C accessories.
 The accessory market for Apple devices is enormous, and on more than one occasion, I’ve seen iPhone accessories that I wished I could get for my Pixel.
 Going forward, accessories made to work with the iPhone’s USB-C port should, theoretically, work with Android’s USB-C port too.